 You might be lakeside in your camper van, you might be working, you might be trying to set up an electric grill and if there’s no electrical outlet nearby… then you need a portable generator.

-We’ve put together a list of the best portable generators for 2020 and we’ve tried to keep them suitable for every budget too.
+We’ve put together a list of the best portable generators and we’ve tried to keep them suitable for every budget too.

 A Quick Buyer’s Guide To Portable Generators

 Before we get to our Top 5 Best Portable Generators For 2020, let’s take a quick look at how you should choose a generator.

 That way, you’ll be able to work out what you need before you review our list.

 You can spend as much as $2,000 and as little as $200 on a portable generator.

 In general, the price reflects two things: the amount of power that your generator will make and its expected longevity.

 Sure, there are always some exceptions to this rule but it’s a pretty good thing to keep in mind.